qwertyuiop924/chicken-brainfuck/README.md

 Linux (openSUSE Leap).

 ## TODO
  * `reset` function maybe?
-Just something to type and be able to reset the state
+Just something to type and be able to reset the state (done in this fork)